Seasonal Affective Disorder (SAD)

 SAD stands for Seasonal Affective Disorder.
-Although most people feel a little down when winter hits, SAD sufferers have symptoms that are severe enough to disrupt their lives.
+Although most people feel a little down when winter hits, 6% of the population are affected by SAD with symptoms severe enough to disrupt their lives.

 What is Seasonal Affective Disorder?